Last updated on August 18th, 2018 at 09:47 pm

 February is when I really feel like I am from San Diego because I can’t understand how it is still cold.
 February is usually rainy, but manageable.
-Because the holiday season has just ended, prices for accommodation are likely lowers than most of year.
+Because the holiday season has just ended, prices for accommodation are likely lower than most of the year.
 Shops are open and the markets are full of cold weather comforts.
 There are no major holidays you need to worry about, so pack a warm jacket, as well as some waterproof shoes, and get out there.

 Average temperature in Rome in February: 9 °C or 48 °F

 In Italian, there is a saying that “March is crazy,” – marzo è pazzo.
 That holds true when it comes to the March weather in Rome.
 Certain days will feel like spring, and just when you start to believe the sunshine might last, you will be caught in a torrential downpour.
 Depending on how early Easter falls, you may have more crowds around the Vatican, but otherwise, the city is navigable.
 You could very well get lucky with the weather but you will still likely need a light coat and a small umbrella.

 Average temperature in Rome in March: 12 °C or 54 °F

 April always gets my hopes up.
 The greenery starts to reappear and a few flowers spout up.
 However, the nights are still cool.
 If Easter falls in April, expect pilgrims to make their way to the Vatican and crowd Metro A. During spring break season (and weekends in general) you’ll find the Colosseum and other central monuments starting to fill up with European travelers.
 Major holidays to be aware of include 21 April – Rome’s birthday.
 Rome and I are both April-babies, so I say come out and celebrate.

 Average temperature in Rome in April: 14 °C or 57 °F